 Wilkinson Rodgers Lawyers is contracted to provide legal services to the Trust.
 Jennie Guthrie is a trustee of the Trust and partner in the firm Wilkinson Rodgers Lawyers.
 No transactions were conducted during the year.
+(Last year nil).

 Rachel Brazil is a senior solicitor at the Otago Southland Employers Association, and a trustee of the Trust.
-The Trust from time to time pays for the services of the Otago Southland Employers Association.
-No transactions were conducted during the year.
+The Trust from time to time pays for the services of the Otago Southland Employers Association. \$2,150 (GST exclusive) of services are included in these financial statements.
+(Last year nil).